 Related Parties Relationship Nature of Transaction Terms & Conditions Original Amount Dec.
-31, 2024 Balance PSBank Bank Proper transactions Counterparty line for investments in Time Deposit transactions of Trust Accounts (TAs), earmarking of settlement amount of fixed income/equity transactions, settlement of fixed income/equity transactions and investments in Time Deposit transactions of Investment Management Accounts (IMAs) changes) Clean - 1,000 Pre-Settlement - No Limit Settlement - No Limit IMA - 4,000 (same/no changes) N/A INSURANCE 1.0011 27/4 AXA Philippines (AXA) Affiliate Annual Renewal of Bank's Money, Securities, Payroll & Robbery Insurance Coverage Total sum insured is at Php2.479 Billion with gross annual premium rate of 0.2150% which is cheaper than those offered by other unrelated insurance providers 5.329 N/A OTHERS Metropolitan Bank and Trust Company (MBTC) Parent-Bank Increase in Service Fee rate for Cash Pick-up and Delivery Services Outsourced to MBTC under Intra-group Outsourcing In view of the upsurge in MBTC's cost for armored car unit leasing, insurance premiums, fuel and other related operational expenses which rate increase is still much cheaper than for the Bank to perform said activities itself 46.460 (increased from the previous annual service fee of Php31.103 Million) N/A Metropolitan Bank and Trust Company (MBTC) Parent-Bank Renewal of Existing Lease Agreement for MBTC's Paseo de Roxas Branch Renewal of existing lease contract for MBTC's Paseo de Roxas Branch at the G/F of PSBank Center for which rental rate is generally acceptable per latest market survey conducted within the vicinity 9.710 N/A PSBank Trust Division Trust Division PhilPaSSplus Sponsorship Agreement to Enable PSBank-Trust Division to Access the BSP Securities Facility Primary Market To allow PSBank-Trust Division (as sponsored institution) to participate/access the BSP- Securities Facility (SF) primary market using the existing BSP Demand Deposit Account (DDA) of the PSBank Proper (as sponsoring institution) as settlement account for the former's own BSP-SF transaction N/A (depends on the amount of BSP- SF transaction settlement) N/A JBA Philippines (JBAP) Affiliate One (1)-Year Extension of the Existing Tie-up Between PSBank Pre- Owned Automart and Affiliate-JBA Philippines (JBAP) for the Latter's Assistance in Selling the Bank's Repossessed Cars by Auction Tie-up with JBA Philippines, Inc. has proven to be a successful partnership resulting to a higher conversion/selling rate 17.280 (estimated annual commission fee due to JBAP) N/A
+31, 2024 Balance Metropolitan Bank and Trust Company Parent-Bank Increase in Service Fee rate for Cash Pick-up In view of the upsurge in MBTC's cost for armored car 46.460 (increased from N/A (MBTC) and Delivery Services unit leasing, insurance premiums, the previous · · · · Outsourced to MBTC fuel and other related operational annual service under Intra-group expenses which rate increase is fee of Php31.103 Outsourcing still much cheaper than for the Million) - Bank to perform said activities itself Metropolitan Bank Parent-Bank Renewal of Existing Renewal of existing lease 9.710 N/A and Trust Company Lease Agreement for contract for MBTC's Paseo de (MBTC) MBTC's Paseo de Roxas Roxas Branch at the G/F of Branch PSBank Center for which rental rate is generally acceptable per latest market survey conducted within the vicinity PSBank Trust Trust Division PhilPaSSplus To allow PSBank-Trust Division N/A N/A Division Sponsorship Agreement (as sponsored institution) to (depends on the to Enable PSBank-Trust participate/access the BSP- amount of BSP- Division to Access the Securities Facility (SF) primary SF transaction BSP Securities Facility market using the existing BSP settlement) Primary Market Demand Deposit Account (DDA) of the PSBank Proper (as sponsoring institution) as settlement account for the former's own BSP-SF transaction JBA Philippines Affiliate One (1)-Year Extension Tie-up with JBA Philippines, Inc. 17.280 N/A (JBAP) of the Existing Tie-up has proven to be a successful (estimated Between PSBank Pre- partnership resulting to a higher annual Owned Automart and conversion/selling rate commission fee Affiliate-JBA due to JBAP) Philippines (JBAP) for the Latter's Assistance in Selling the Bank's Repossessed Cars by Auction